graezykev/learn-javascript-blob/javascript-blob/how-to-further-use-stream.md

 initMediaSourceExtention()
 ```

+I have a nore understandable demo of MSE [here](./stream/mse-load-multiple-video-stream-segments.js).

 ### Chunks: Step by Step

 See all codes of how to [combine multiple videos into one stream](./stream/combine-multiple-videos-into-one-stream.js), we're going to explain the main steps below.